 Moist air, on the other hand, retains heat a lot better so your house will feel warmer when the humidity is a higher.

 This means that you can set your heating down a few degrees and still feel comfortable while saving on your heating bill.
-If your home gets too humid in summer then you’re going to need to buy a dehumidifier.
+If your home gets too humid in summer then you’re going to need to buy a good dehumidifier.

 In general whole house humidifiers are designed to work in the 35% - 40% humidity range.
 The temperature of the air outside and the relative humidity of the air inside your home will have an effect on how effective your humidifier is at regulating the humidity.